Shotover

-Shotover is a hill and forest in Oxfordshire, England.
+Shotover is a hill and forest in the civil parish of Forest Hill with Shotover, in the South Oxfordshire district, in the county of Oxfordshire, England.
 The hill is 3 mi east of Oxford.
 Its highest point is 557 ft above sea level.

 Early history

 The toponym may be derived from the Old English scēot ofer, meaning "steep slope".
 Shotover was part of the Wychwood royal forest from around the period of the Domesday Book until 1660.
 It was also known as the Forest of Shotover.

 A hill figure is recorded as having once been carved on the hill.
 Antiquarian John Aubrey writes: